twagar11/ansible-labs/4-playbooks-and-roles.md

 =============================================

-The process of creating roles is in fact very simple---Ansible will (by default) look within the same directory as you are running your playbook from for a [roles/] directory, and in here, you will create one subdirectory for each role.
-The role name is derived from the subdirectory name---there is no need to create complex metadata or anything else---it really is that simple.
+The process of creating roles is in fact very simple -- Ansible will (by default) look within the same directory as you are running your playbook from for a [roles/] directory, and in here, you will create one subdirectory for each role.
+The role name is derived from the subdirectory name -- there is no need to create complex metadata or anything else -- it really is that simple.
 Within each subdirectory goes a fixed directory structure that tells Ansible what the tasks, default variables, handlers, and so on are for each role.

-The [roles/] directory is not the only play Ansible will look for roles---this is the first directory it will look in, but it will then look in [/etc/ansible/roles] for any additional roles.
+The [roles/] directory is not the only play Ansible will look for roles -- this is the first directory it will look in, but it will then look in [/etc/ansible/roles] for any additional roles.
 This can be further customized through the Ansible configuration file.